OmRope/PyMaze/README.md

-# PyMaze - Maze Game
+# PyMaze Algorithm Visualizer

-**Overview**
+## Overview

-PyMaze Algorithm Visualizer is an interactive application designed to create and solve mazes using various pathfinding algorithms.
-It provides an educational platform for understanding the mechanics of algorithms like BFS, DFS, A*, and Dijkstra in a visual and engaging way.
+PyMaze Algorithm Visualizer is an interactive application that allows users to create and solve mazes using various pathfinding algorithms.
+The platform is designed to provide an educational and engaging experience, helping users understand the mechanics and functionality of algorithms such as BFS, DFS, A*, and Dijkstra.
+Through this tool, users can explore how different algorithms perform on mazes of varying complexities.

-**Features:**

-* **Maze Generation: ** Generates customizable mazes with varying levels of complexity and obstacles.
-* **Algorithm Selection: ** Choose from multiple pathfinding algorithms:
-    * Breadth-First Search (BFS)
-    * Depth-First Search (DFS)
-    * A* Search
-    * Greedy Best-First Search
+## Features

+### Maze Generation
+- Create a maze of custom dimensions and complexity.
+- Set maze dimensions to any size.
+- Control the complexity with a loop percentage, which determines the maze's intricacy.

+### Pathfinding Algorithms
+Visualize and compare the following pathfinding algorithms:
+- **Breadth-First Search (BFS)**
+- **Depth-First Search (DFS)**
+- **A* Search**
+- **Dijkstra's Algorithm**

+### Algorithm Comparison
-* **Algorithm Comparison: ** Compare the performance (path length and execution time) of two algorithms.
+- Compare the performance of two algorithms:
-* **Customizable Parameters: **
-         * Maze dimensions
-         * Loop percentage (determines complexity)
+  - Path length
+  - Execution time

+### Customizable Parameters
+- **Maze Dimensions**: Set the width and height of the maze.
+- **Loop Percentage**: Determines the complexity of the maze.
-         * Start and end points
+- **Start and End Points**: Define custom start and end points for pathfinding algorithms.

 # Getting Started